ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 ## 2) Designing the replacement board
 ### a) Working principle
-An ESP32 is the heart of the system.
+An ESP32 (DevKitc) is the heart of the system.
 It allows us to connect :
 - 2 temperature sensors on 2 analog inputs,
 - 2 flow sensors on 2 digital inputs,
 - 1 temperature fuse on 1 digital input,